School Education Programs

 To make enquiries or request a booking please contact our Functions and Education Programs Manager, Nick Meredith, on 0438 875 900, who will discuss options and convenient dates with you.
 Alternatively, he will arrange for an educational co-ordinator to contact you to discuss your specific requirements.

-The Museum is open on Mondays and Wednesdays from 11.00am-2.00pm and on Sundays from 12.00noon-4.00pm.
-Teachers are very welcome to visit the Museum to assess its suitability in relation to your educational requirements.
+The Museum is open on Mondays and Wednesdays from 11am - 2pm and on Sundays from 12 Noon - 4pm.
+Teachers are very welcome to visit the Museum to assess its suitability in relation to your educational requirements and school visits are not necessarily limited to these timings.

 Maximum group size is 32 students per day, but our educational co-ordinators are happy to discuss options for larger or smaller groups, for example, if your class has under 22 students they can be divided into 3 groups, but will still complete the 4 activities.